usegravity/twerminal/readme.md

 npm install twerminal -g
 ```

+### Install via Github

+If you downloaded the package from Github, run the npm link command so you use the twerminal keyword.

+### Register a Twitter Application

 Next, [create a new application in the Twitter developer portral](https://developer.twitter.com/en/portal/projects-and-apps) add the following Twitter authentication keys to the /config.js file:

-* Your API key
+* API key
-* Your API key secret
+* API key secret
 * Access token
 * Access token secret